anuragkh/anuragkh.github.io/_posts/2015-09-09-cluster-computing-systems-II.md

 _Will the paper be influential in 10 years?_

 Given the popularity and adoption of the system, it seems very likely that the paper will be influential for the next 10 years.
-The key aspects of the paper, namely the RDD abstraction, reuse of data across operations, etc., are general and practical approaches to handling large volumes of data, and should remain relevant for time to come.
+The key concepts in the paper, namely the RDD abstraction, reuse of data across operations, etc., are general and practical approaches to handling large volumes of data, and should remain relevant for time to come.